code4it-dev/c4it-notes/content/cleancode-tip/09-aaa-pattern-for-tests/index.md

 ---
-title: 'Clean Code Tip: AAA pattern for tests: why is it important?'
+title: "Clean Code Tip: AAA pattern for tests: why is it important?"
 date: 2022-02-22
 tags:
   - Clean Code
 url: /cleancodetips/aaa-pattern-for-tests
 categories:
   - Clean Code Tips
 summary: The most important trait of Tests?
 They must be correct.
 The second one?
 They must be readable.
 The AAA pattern helps you write better tests.
 ---